uchicago-cs/cmsc23320/website/projects/project3_tips.rst

 Note: this does not apply to IP forwarding, where the existing IP header is kept largely intact, except for some well-defined modifications.

+Finally, take into account that the chirouter `Implementation Guide <https://chi.cs.uchicago.edu/chirouter/implementing.html>`__ includes a code sample
+(in the "The logging functions" section) that provides an example of how an ICMP message would be created from scratch.

 Using Wireshark to analyze the capture files